Cozy cobblestoned streets surrounded by classical colonial buildings in white and yellow with intricate artsy details

 Doing your research before visiting Lisbon is actually “more important” than visiting many other destinations because of its structure.
 You can read more about the different areas of Lisbon at the end of the article.

-📍 EpicNomadLife Tip: Get the highly-rated Lisboa Card which offers access to over 50 popular sights and free city transport!
+📍 EpicNomadLife Tip: Get the popular Lisboa Card, which offers access to over 50 popular sights and free city transport!

 1. Get Lost in Alfama’s Labyrinthine Streets